-It doesn’t help that wrangling useful data out of the systems agencies use isn’t always easy.
-Throw in a lack of executive buy-in and talent shortage and you have the present situation.
+It doesn’t help that wrangling useful data out of the system's agency's use isn’t always easy.
+Throw in a lack of executive buy-in and a talent shortage and you have the present situation.

 I’ll show you how to solve this data problem in this article.
 You’ll learn how to develop a sound business intelligence strategy, build a team, and get real insight from data.